The page tells McGill students what to do if you have symptoms or have received a diagnosis of COVID-19 or are at high risk.

 Returning to the University

-If you had symptoms or have tested positive for COVID-19, you can stop self-isolating and return to the University when you meet all of the following three conditions:
+A. If you tested positive for COVID-19, with or without symptoms, you can stop self-isolating and return to the University when you meet all of the following three conditions:

 - At least 10 days have passed since: